juanlucasrey/AD-HOC/case_studies/2024ADChicago/README.md

 make sure you use GCC as clang will break for order 3 onwards.
 Also for order 5, at the time of writing, compilation will take a while.
 Current work is being done to reduce compilations times and make sure clang works for higher orders.

 ## ADOL-C
-Assuming dco/c++ is installed in the folder /install/adolc, compile with: for ADOL-C timing, make sure ADOL-C is installed in the folder "./packages/adolc":\
 note: ADOL-C does not support erfc at the time of writing so a different header is used for Black-Scholes, without erfc, in the file "black_scholes_no_erfc.hpp"
+Assuming ADOL-C is installed in the folder /install/adolc, compile with:

 compile with:\
 /path/g++ -o adolc_order1 adolc_order1.cpp -std=c++20 -O3 -I/install/adolc/include -L/install/adolc/lib  -rpath /install/adolc/lib -ladolc\